Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 From Wasm the Linear Memory is byte addressable
 Linear Memory can be manipulated using functions called 'store' and 'load'

-The Rust compiler uses for dynamic/heap memory and to pass non primitives to functions by emulating an additional stack within the linear memory it allocates at some offset.
-- This emulated stack is what we would understand as stack in other architectures.
+The Rust compiler uses for dynamic/heap memory and to pass non primitives values to functions by emulating an additional stack within the linear memory, this emulated stack (the shadow stack) is what we would understand as stack in other architectures
-- The Wasm stack on the other would be implemented using registers in other architectures.

 ---v